 • Committee of at least four faculty members

-• Committee of at least five faculty members, two of whom hold primary appointments outside BME
+• Committee of at least five faculty members, at least one of whom hold primary appointments outside BME

 Chair of the Graduate Affairs Committee